akornatskyy/wheezy.validation/doc/userguide.rst

 Validation Rules
 ----------------

 Validation rules prevent bad data being processed.
-A Validation rule is a criterion used in the process of data validation.
+A validation rule is a criterion used in the process of data validation.

 There are a number of validation rules defined already.